Rampagy/march_madness/README.md

 ### BIN (binary file)

-A [binary file](https://en.wikipedia.org/wiki/Binary_file) is the new format used by this tool to save disk space and speed up the reading and writing of files.
+A [binary file](https://en.wikipedia.org/wiki/Binary_file) is a previous format used by this tool to save disk space and speed up the reading and writing of files.
 Instead of writing the team key into the file as ascii, it writes an encoded byte for each team.
 The byte is encoded by taking the team number (same number as the text file) adding an offset of 32 and then writing that byte to the file.
 This format also excludes the semi-colon as a round delimiter.

 Looking at the below example (only the final 3 rounds are shown for simplicity)